 Never be too quick to discard or store away books that your 5th grader enjoys reading.
 Though they might have outgrown them, keep them around so that they can visit them frequently.
-This will significantly help them develop reading comprehension skill since learning is a gradual and systematic process.
+It will significantly help them develop reading comprehension skills since learning is a gradual and systematic process.

 Encourage Them to Visit the Library

 Libraries are the repositories of knowledge.
-Therefore, encourage your 5th grader to sign up for one and if they are not interested, stress on the importance.
+Therefore, encourage your 5th grader to sign up for one, and if they are not interested, stress the importance.
 You can even visit the library together and choose appropriate read materials.
-Set a target of the books or storybooks that they should read within a year and don’t forget to reward them if they reach and exceed the target.
+Set a target of the books or storybooks that they should read within a year, and don’t forget to reward them if they reach and exceed the target.

 Encourage Reading a Wide Range of Materials in Different Formats

 Though it is important to let children read the books that they love, encourage them to read other books in a variety of formats.
-This can include materials such as magazines, comics, textbooks, and eBooks.
-If you don’t know their reading level, consult the teacher so that you can be in a better position to suggest the right materials.
-If that’s not practical, talk to the librarian and you can rest assured that are lots of materials out there that can help your child become a pro reader.
+It can include materials such as magazines, comics, textbooks, eBooks, and animated textbooks.
+If you don’t know their reading level, consult the teacher to be in a better position to suggest the right materials.
+If that’s not practical, talk to the librarian, and you can rest assured that are lots of materials out there that can help your child become a pro reader.

 Read Aloud Together

 Yes!
-If you 5th grader still enjoys you reading books aloud for them, keep doing it.
-At this stage, reading aloud should be more of a collaborative activity unlike when they were younger and you just read for them with no input from their end.
-Take turns reading chapters or paragraphs but be sure to let them do most of the part.
-The thing is, studies indicate that reading aloud continues to build and develop reading comprehension skill and vocabulary even for older children.
-And this should not be limited to just you reading.
-Look for audiobooks that you can listen together when at home or cruising the highway with your child.
+If your 5th grader still enjoys you reading books aloud for them, keep doing it.
+At this stage, reading aloud should be more of a collaborative activity, unlike when they were younger, and you just read for them with no input from their end.
+Take turns reading chapters or paragraphs, but be sure to let them do most of the part.
+The thing is, studies indicate that reading aloud continues to build and develop reading comprehension skills and vocabulary even for older children.
+And this should not be limited to just your reading.
+Look for audiobooks that you can listen to together when at home or cruising the highway with your child.

 Discuss When Reading

 It is very imperative to talk to your 5th grader while they are reading.
-This gives you the chance to ask them questions such as who the main characters are, the setting of the story and the themes that emerge from the story.
-Encouraging them to talk when reading prompt them to probe and analyze the passage or text.
+It gives you the chance to ask them questions about the main characters, the story’s setting, and the themes that emerge from the story.
+Create a pleasant atmosphere with a reading chair or a bean bag chair, and encouraging them to talk when reading prompts them to probe and analyze the passage or text.

 Discuss Different Points of View

-Put emphasis on how various points of view can shape and influence perceptions.
-This can be achieved by helping them develop the concept when at home or when doing fun activities such as shopping and cooking.
-Encourage them to explain to you what happened during such activities and this will help them develop critical thinking skills which will come in handy when teaching them to make sense out of text and passages.
+Emphasize how various points of view can shape and influence perceptions.
+Please do this by helping them to develop the concept when at home or when doing fun activities such as shopping and cooking.
+Please encourage them to explain to you what happened during such activities, and this will help them develop critical thinking skills that will come in handy when teaching them to make sense out of text and passages.

 Look Up for Answers

 When family or reading conversation leads to questions that need to be answered, challenge your 5th grader to use materials and resources available to get an answer to the question.
-This will eventually encourage them to be inquisitive and curious skills that are very important when it comes to developing reading and comprehension skills.
+This will eventually encourage them to be interested and curious skills that are very important in developing reading and comprehension skills.

 Spot Similes and Metaphors